 What Will Happen If I Get Worms from My Cat?

 Fortunately, cat hookworms do not pose a threat to human intestines as they do in felines.
-In humans, a hookworm infection leads to “ground itch,” where larvae burrow through the skin, but the eggs do not hatch or travel to the intestines.
-Human infections usually occur from contact with contaminated feces, such as when a child plays with cat waste in a sandbox.
+In humans, a hookworm infection leads to “ground itch.”
+Larvae burrow through the skin.
+However, the eggs do not hatch or travel to the intestines.
+Human infections usually occur from contact with contaminated feces.
+This can happen when a child plays with cat waste in a sandbox.

 On the contrary, roundworms can present a genuine intestinal risk to humans.
 These parasites can migrate outside the gastrointestinal system, affecting various organs like the eyes and liver.
-Human infection with roundworms only happens through the ingestion of their eggs, causing syndromes like visceral larval migrans and ocular larval migrans.
+Human infection with roundworms only happens through the ingestion of their eggs.
+This can cause syndromes like visceral larval migrans and ocular larval migrans.

 Tapeworms, peculiarly, infect humans when accidentally swallowing an infected flea.
 This can occur through activities like kissing a cat or sharing food and drinks.
 Children are more susceptible to such infections.